PingrisAlexis/FishEye/README.md

-# PingrisAlexis_06_06102021
+# Project 2/9 Front End Developer Path

-## Project 6 Front-End OpenClassrooms - Create an accessible site for a platform of photographers.
+## Create an accessible site for a platform of photographers.

 ### Specifications: